4 Survey Templates You Must Send to Your Subscribers

 Have you ever wondered what content to send to your subscribers?

-Using AWeber’s new survey template, now available in every AWeber account, we’ve made it even easier to create and send simple surveys to your tribe.
+Using AWeber’s survey template, which is available in every AWeber account, we’ve made it super easy to create and send simple surveys to your subscribers.

-4 Ways to Use Survey Templates to Segment Your Email Subscribers
+4 Ways to Use Survey Templates to Segment (or Group) Your Email Subscribers

 1. Segment your audience based on how they feel